Robin Haase: 2007: First Top-10 win, Grand Slam debut

 In March, he won his second Challenger in Wolfsburg.

 In July, Haase reached his first ATP Tour semifinal at the Dutch Open in Amersfoort, where in the quarterfinals. he beat a top-100 player Florent Serra.
 He eventually lost in straight sets to Werner Eschauer.
 Capping off a good week, he reached the final in doubles with compatriot Rogier Wassen, but lost in straight sets.

 In August, Haase for the first time defeated a top-10 player at the Rogers Cup, beating Tomáš Berdych.

 Haase made his Grand Slam debut at the US Open as a lucky loser, due to the withdrawal of Mario Ančić.
 He lost in the first round in straight sets to the third seed and eventual runner-up, Novak Djokovic.

-2008–2010
+2008–2010: Australian and Wimbledon first wins

 At the 2008 Chennai Open, Haase claimed another top-20 win when he defeated the second-seeded Marcos Baghdatis in the first round.

 Haase pushed Lleyton Hewitt to five sets in the first round of Wimbledon 2008, with Hewitt finally winning.

-Haase returned to Wimbledon two years later, where he upset James Blake in straight sets in the first round.
+Using protected ranking, Haase returned to Wimbledon two years later, where he upset James Blake in straight sets in the first round.
 He was narrowly defeated by world No. 1 and eventual champion, Rafael Nadal, in the second round in five sets.